AsifullahAsifullah/Detecting-and-Analysing-Hallucinations-in-LLM-Outputs/ShafiqUllah_B0179628_ml_based/README.md

 | ROC-AUC | **0.9956** | 0.8836 |
 | Avg inference (ms) | 59.6 | 19.8 |

-Student 2's ML approach outperforms Student 1's rule-based system on all accuracy metrics, at the cost of higher inference time and requiring an offline training phase.
+ML approach outperforms rule-based system on all accuracy metrics, at the cost of higher inference time and requiring an offline training phase.

 ## Evaluation Metrics

-Consistent with Student 1 and the group's shared protocol:

 - Accuracy, Precision, Recall, F1-score
 - ROC-AUC